9447-team-4/Soteria/infrastructure/droneCI/README.md

 	- Go to Applications section.
 	- Create a new OAuth2 Application.
 		-> Give it a name, eg: Drone.
-		-> The redirect URL should be similar to the host url specified in the droneCI/server/drone-server-secret.yaml file with '/login' at the end.
+		-> The redirect URL should be same as the `DRONE_GITEA_SERVER`'s value inside droneCI/server/drone-server-secret.yaml file with '/login' at the end.
 	- Once you click Create Application, it will generate Client ID and Client Secret.
 	- Copy the two and update these in the droneCI/server/drone-server-secret.yaml.
+Also for the `DRONE_GITEA_SERVER`, you should put the url that you obtain by running `minikube service --url gitea-charts-http -n gitea`.

 ## Deploying Postgres for Persistence
 	-> kubectl create namespace drone